ralph95/upstream/platform/docs/docs/migration-guide/3p9-to-3p10/3-UI/4a-Migration-3p10-Select.md

     *   Props like `closeMenuOnSelect` are generally handled by default in the new component.

 3.  **Adjust Styling:**
     The internal structure and default styling have changed.
 Remove or update previous CSS class names (`className`) applied to the old component and apply new Tailwind/CSS classes to the appropriate sub-components (`Select`, `SelectTrigger`, `SelectContent`, `SelectItem`) as needed to match your desired appearance.
-Note that `border-primary-main` and `bg-black` might no longer be necessary or applied differently with the new component's structure and variants.
+Note that `border-primary-main` and `bg-[rgb(var(--background))]` might no longer be necessary or applied differently with the new component's structure and variants.